 QuinStreet, Inc. (the "Company") is a leader in performance marketplace products and technologies.
 The Company was incorporated in California in April 1999 and reincorporated in Delaware in December 2009.
 The Company specializes in customer acquisition for clients in high value, information-intensive markets or "verticals," including financial services, education, home services and business-to-business technology.
-The corporate headquarters are located in Foster City, California, with additional offices throughout the United States, Brazil and India.
-While the majority of the Company's operations and revenue are in North America, the Company also has emerging businesses in Brazil and India.
+The corporate headquarters are located in Foster City, California, with additional offices throughout the United States and India.
+The majority of the Company's operations and revenue are in North America.